Murad-Git/Murad-Git/README.md

 - 👨‍💻 All of my projects are available at [https://welcomeportfolio.netlify.app/](https://welcomeportfolio.netlify.app/)

-- 🌱 I’m currently deeping my knowledge in React,TS and NextJS.
+- 🌱 I’m currently deepening my knowledge in React,TS and NextJS.

 - I'm open to junior front end position.
 I am located in Warsaw, Poland.